Worldpay/access-checkout-react-native/access-checkout-react-native-sdk/README.md

 #### Card brand detection

-Allows you to listen to events indicating which card brand corresponds to the card number entered by a shopper.
+Allows you to listen to events indicating which card brand corresponds to the card number entered by a customer.
 The following major card brands are supported:
 - American Express
 - Diners
 - Discover